-- The defendant makes, repairs or possess an instrument used for the commission of a crime, and
+- The defendant makes, repairs, or possesses an instrument used for the commission of a crime, and

 - The circumstances show the defendant's intent to use the instrument to commit a crime

-In short, it's a crime to have tools that you intend to commit a crime with.
+In short, it is a crime to have tools that you intend to commit a crime with.
 Henderson criminal defense attorney Michael Becker gives an example:

 Henry is driving to Bob's Henderson house to steal a TV.
 Henry's car is filled with tools to help him break the lock to the front door, unhinge the TV from the wall, and cut the cable wires.
-Before Henry arrives at Bob's property, a cop pulls Henry over for speeding.
-The cop sees through the windows all the tools and surmises that Henry was intended to commit a crime with them.
+Before Henry arrives at Bob's property, a police officer pulls Henry over for speeding.
+The police officer sees through the windows all the tools and surmises that Henry was intended to commit a crime with them.
 Henry is then booked at the Henderson Detention Center for possessing burglary tools with criminal intent.

-The fact that Henry in the above example hasn't yet burgled Bob's house is irrelevant.
+The fact that Henry in the above example has not yet burgled Bob's house is irrelevant.
 NRS 205.080 is specifically meant to punish people who are clearly planning to break the law in Nevada but are caught before they can.